 Here’s how I would describe it using a loosely compiled essay.

-It’s been 3 years since we set out to build an online video creation tool.
+It’s been a while since we set out to build an online video creation tool – and we’ve had quite the journey.
 The idea would’ve been marinating in our heads for maybe a year or so before that.
 And for me, this was the first time I decided to take the plunge into building a startup full-time or like my Dad puts it “climbing the cliff without rope support”.
 I’ve co-founded a video production studio before this but it was a part-time affair (or “climbing the cliff with proper support systems”).
-So yes, the last 3 years for me and our small team at Typito (never bigger than 5) has been a gruelling but beautiful learning process, to a great extent, discovering our individual selves and in the journey figuring out how to democratise video creation online (or vice versa?
+So yes, the last couple years for me and our small team at Typito has been a gruelling but beautiful learning process, to a great extent, discovering our individual selves and in the journey figuring out how to democratise video creation online (or vice versa?
 I don’t know).

-3 years later, we’ve barely scratched the surface with our mission to simplify video creation.
-But we’ve made some progress”Š-“Šwe built a product, we learnt how to launch it and make some noise about it, we learnt (are learning) how to listen to our users and improve on the product, we learnt how to execute with a plan, we learnt how to deal with existential crisis that sneaks in at times, we learnt how to communicate with each other very effectively, we learnt how to make progress, we learnt how to handle issues that break critical customer experiences, we learnt what empathy is and how to practice it with each other and our users, we learnt about biases that creep in during our decision making, we learnt how random the world around us can be, we learnt how to get paying customers for an online product, we learnt how to build a small but profitable business with a product that customers love and more importantly we learnt how to unlearn things if need be and remain open to opinions that contradict our perspectives.
+6 years later, we’ve come a long way with our mission to simplify video creation.
+We’ve made some progress in core areas – we built a product, we learnt how to launch it and make some noise about it, we learnt (are learning) how to listen to our users and improve on the product, we learnt how to execute with a plan, we learnt how to deal with existential crisis that sneaks in at times, we learnt how to communicate with each other very effectively, we learnt how to make progress, we learnt how to handle issues that break critical customer experiences, we learnt what empathy is and how to practice it with each other and our users, we learnt about biases that creep in during our decision making, we learnt how random the world around us can be, we learnt how to get paying customers for an online product, we learnt how to build a small but profitable business with a product that customers love and more importantly we learnt how to unlearn things if need be and remain open to opinions that contradict our perspectives.

 One thing that’s common among members in Typito is that at some point in life each of us have faced the hard but enlightening realisation about how (very) little we know of ourselves and things around.
 It’s a humbling experience.
 Now you might be wondering why I’m going all meta here.
 But this is critical to understand what it is to work at Typito.
 Let me explain why :).